avarngeline/Projects/Candy_Distribution_Performance_Report.md

-## 5. Report Visualization & Design
+## 5. Report Visualisation & Design

 **5.1.
 Page Layout and Key Areas of Analysis**
 - Sales Performance: Evaluating overall sales trends to see seasonality and timing, order volumes, and gross profit distribution across different product dicision and regions.
-- Product Profitability: Identifying the trend of profit margin and the most profitable product division and assessing cost structures to optimize margins.
+- Product Profitability: Identifying the trend of profit margin and the most profitable product division and assessing cost structures to optimise margins.
 - Factory Production Performance: Analysing factory output, comparing cost to sales ratio and identifying the best performer in the view of cost optimisation.
 - Shipping Analysis: Determining the most and least efficient factory-to-customer shipping routes to reduce costs and enhance logistics.

 **5.2.
 Key Visuals & Interactions**

-The following visualizations were created in Power BI to represent the data effectively
+The following visualisations were created in Power BI to represent the data effectively

 **1) Sales Performance Page**
 - **Card: YoY Sales Growth, Total Sales, Total Units Sold**